 Welcome to our Library and Information Science website, which showcases our collection of high-quality books on library management and leadership, information management, archives and records management, user experience, the digital library and library history.

-If you are interested in submitting a book proposal or discussing a new book idea then please contact Heidi Lowther, who is the Editor responsible for commissioning new titles in the areas of Museum & Heritage Studies, Library & Information Science and Conservation.
+If you are interested in submitting a book proposal or discussing a new book idea then please contact Heidi Lowther, who is the Editor responsible for commissioning new titles in the areas of Library & Information Science (including Archival Studies), Digital Humanities, Museum & Heritage Studies, and Conservation.
 Heidi can be contacted via email at firstname.lastname@example.org.

 This revised translation of the classic 1998 Une histoire de l’archivistique provides a wide-ranging international survey of developments in archival practices and management, from the ancient world to the present day.
 The volume has been substantially updated to incorporate recent scholarship and…